GfSE/SAF-Specification/stakeholders.md

 * What is the sequence of interactions among the system and context elements
 * What kind of information is exchanged and processed within the system?
 * What kind of information or what kind of items are exchanged between the system and external entities (incl. actors)?
+* What operational exchanges do operational performers need to consume or provide?
 * What physical items are used building up the system?
 * What shall be validated to the customer at system level?
 * Which functions will the system provide?
 * Which information is exchanged between the system and external entities?
 * Which modes and states does the system have?
+* Why types of exchange can exist between Operational Performers (i.e., flows of information, people, material, or energy)?
+* Wich data types, entity types, related value types, and units have to be known to the SOI and used by the SOI?
 # Software Developer
 Definition - Developer:
 Organization that performs development tasks (including requirements analysis, design, testing through acceptance) during a life cycle process.
 [ISO/IEC 12207:2008]